-As a multiracial artist, I explore identity through an aesthetic influenced by several traditions.
+My painting aesthetic is influenced by several traditions.
 From those of my kin, I look to African and Eastern European textiles and patterns.
-I have also seriously studied and integrated the aesthetic of Madhubani Painting, indigenous to Bihar, India.
+I have also seriously studied and integrated the aesthetic of Madhubani painting, indigenous to Bihar, India under the guidance of Manisha Jha in New Delhi.
 These stylistic traditions resonate deeper with me than other Eurocentric methods, which have historically excluded women of color from their cannon of “high art”.
-While investigating identity through artistic style, I also seek freedom from the more limiting aspects of it.
-In my work I try to imagine an existence beyond the corporeal.
+I am interested in claiming these aesthetic lineages as a non-essentialized woman of color, maintaining aesthetic roots, and adapting them into a more contemporary context.